Eliasville, Texas: History

 During the boom years of the 1920s, Eliasville grew quickly and was incorporated in 1921.
 W. T. Donnell was the town's first mayor.
-The areas minerals and oil led to this growth.
-During this time the town was served by the Wichita Falls and Southern Railway.
-By the 1940s the population started to drop and many moved to Fort Worth, Texas and other areas for defense work.
+The area's minerals and oil led to this growth.
+During this time, the town was served by the Wichita Falls and Southern Railway.
+By the 1940s, the population started to drop and many moved to Fort Worth and other areas for defense work.
 The population was 400 in 1940, and had declined to 116 by 1980.
 A city lake was completed in 1952.
 Eliasville is no longer incorporated.
 As of the 2000 Census, the population was estimated to be 60.
 The community is best known today for the remains of the dam and historic mill.

 The mill

 Two early residents were the Donnell brothers, William and Thomas, who established a grist mill on the Brazos River on the west side of town.
 The bed of the clear fork is sandstone in this area and made for a sturdy foundation on which to build a mill.
 The first mill was destroyed and then rebuilt in 1879 with help from a U.S. Government Engineer.
-The mill was destroyed in by fire in 1927.
+The mill was destroyed by fire in 1927.
 The remains of the mill and dam continue to be a popular stop for photographers and those looking for a glimpse of the past.